pyrkcommunity/sentinel/README.md

-# Dash Sentinel
+# 01Coin Sentinel

 An all-powerful toolset for Dash.

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks, and for expanded functions in the upcoming Dash V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating 01coin governance objects and tasks, and for expanded functions in the upcoming 01coin releases.

-Sentinel is implemented as a Python application that binds to a local version 12 dashd instance on each Dash Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12 zerooned instance on each 01coin Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.